 Many professionals opt for contract work over traditional full-time employment.
-If you’re considering contracting, it’s essential to understand the advantages, drawbacks, and key considerations that come with this choice.
-In this article, we’ll explore what it means to be a contractor in the New Zealand job market.
+If you are considering contracting, it’s essential to understand the advantages, drawbacks, and key considerations that come with this choice.
+In this article, we will explore what it means to be a contractor in the New Zealand job market.

 Contractor vs. Employee